AhmedElsayed5/AhmedElsayed5.github.io/README.md

 **Technologies**

-- The main technologies used in this projest is HTML and CSS.
+- The main technologies used in this projest is HTML, CSS, Javascript and webpack.
 I used Responsive design technique by implementing grid and flex display.

 **Intro**